oweb36/mws-docs/Freedom Boards/Future.md

 	DeltaCXG was the one who opened her eyes to the world's futility.
 DeltaCXG had hurt her many times and now she sees that the world needs help.
 She is way less nice so she can do the duty of helping the world a better place.
 And yes, DeltaCXG basically betrayed her at some point.
 - [ ] [ToshyFEN](ToshyFEN.md) won't grow taller, but he has extra things.

+	Still durable AF.

+	## Appearance

+	Still similar, but he now wears ninja headbands to reflect his new other assassin side.
 	## Personality

 	He is less chill, but still ok.
 FEN is saner and and less sane at the same time.
 He is more volatile at times.
 RBC is more cautious.